-These rates are some of the highest in the world but, unlike most developed countries, the United States does not offer healthcare coverage as a right of citizenship.
-Most developed countries have a universal healthcare program, which means access to all citizens.
-Many of these systems are typically run by the federal government, have centralized health policy agencies, are financed through different forms of taxation, and payment of healthcare services are by a single payerthe government (Shi & Singh, 2008).
+Unlike most developed countries, the United States does not offer a universal healthcare program, which means access to all citizens.
+Many of these systems are typically run by the government, have centralized health policy agencies, are financed through different forms of taxation, and payment of healthcare services are by a single payer-the government (Shi & Singh, 2008).
 France and the United Kingdom have been discussed as possible models for the United States to follow to improve access to health care, but these programs have problems and may not be the ultimate solution for the United States.
 However, because the United States does not offer any type of universal healthcare coverage, many citizens who are not eligible for government-sponsored programs are expected to provide the service for themselves through the purchase of health insurance or the purchase of actual services.
 Many citizens cannot afford these options, resulting in their not receiving routine medical care.
-The passage of the Patient Protection and Affordable Care Act of 2010 (PPACA, or ACA) has attempted to increase access to affordable healthcare.
-One of the mandates of the Act is the establishment of state-run health insurance marketplaces, which provide opportunities for consumers to search for affordable health insurance plans.
-There is also a mandate that individuals who do not have health insurance purchase health insurance if they can afford it or pay a fine.
-Both of these mandates should decrease the number of uninsured in the United States.
-These programs will be closely evaluated to assess whether their goals will be achieved.
+The passage of the Patient Protection and Affordable Care Act of 2010 (PPACA), more commonly called the Affordable Care Act (ACA), has attempted to increase access to affordable health care.
+One of the mandates of the Act was the establishment of electronic health insurance marketplaces, which provide opportunities for consumers to search for affordable health insurance plans.
+There also is a mandate that individuals who do not have health insurance purchase health insurance if they can afford it or pay a fine.
+Both of these mandates have decreased the number of uninsured in the United States.
+At this writing, there is a change in administration so there may be changes to the Affordable Care Act and the marketplace exchanged could be eliminated.